bruceravel/demeter/documentation/Athena/plot/tabs.rst

 the extent of the data range plotted on the x-axis, behave much like the same boxes on the k tab, and have similar preferences.

-When the :quoted:`phase correction` button is clicked on, the Fourier transform for that data group will be made by subtracting the central atom phase shift.
+When the :guilabel:`phase correction` button is clicked on, the Fourier transform for that data group will be made by subtracting the central atom phase shift.
 This is an incomplete phase correction – in :demeter:`athena` we know the central atom but do not necessarily have any knowledge about the